rsksmart/lumino/docs/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 # Impact

-`Describe the impact of the PR, wich specifics components of Lumino it affects`
+`Describe the impact of the PR and the components of Lumino that it affects`

 # Changelog